Work Related Transdiagnostic Cognitive Behavioral Therapy for Unemployed Homeless Persons with Anxiety and Depression

 - Develop a new cooking skills intervention to address food insecurity.

-- Implement and evaluate the pilot cooking skills intervention.
+- Implement and evaluate the pilot cooking class.

 Julia A. Wolfson, Johns Hopkins Bloomberg School of Public Health